bjrnwnklr/AoC/2021/README.md

 # How to set up a new day

+## Manually
 - copy the `template` directory and rename to the day's number (with leading zero, e.g. `01`).
 - Rename the `aoc2021_nn.py` and `test/test_aoc2021_nn.py` files with the day's number
 - Change the highlighted references in both files to the day's number
 - Download the input file using the `aoc_downloader.py` file (note this will create a new directory if it doesn't yet exist)

+## Using the `aocsetup.sh` script

+- Go in the year's directory (e.g. `2021`)
+- Run `../aocsetup.sh 2021 01` to create a directory for day `01`
+- The script then copies the template files into the directory and renames the files according to year and day.

+Then use the Python `aoc_downloader.py` to download the input file and (optionally) the offline description for part 1.

 ```shell
 [aoc/2021] > python ../aoc_downloader.py 2021 01 -s <sessioncookie> --offline --verbose